cbaggers/cepl/docs/005 - c-arrays.md

 This shows two things:

 First: that c-arrays can take arrays (of multiple dimensions also)
-Second: The `element-type` that cepl will give this array is `:ubyte`.
+Second: The `element-type` that cepl will give this array is `:uint8`.
 The reason is that all the elements are between 0 & 255.

 If we were to write: